lidofinance/dual-governance/docs/specification.md

 - The `Escrow` instance MUST be in the `RageQuitEscrow` state.
 - The `batchSize` MUST be greater than or equal to `Escrow.MIN_WITHDRAWALS_BATCH_SIZE`.
-- The generation of withdrawal request batches MUST not be concluded
+- The generation of withdrawal request batches MUST not be concluded.

 ---